meefik/peerix/README.md

 > Use TURN servers for better connectivity in restrictive network environments.

 Peerix allows you to specify ICE servers for better connectivity and performance, especially in restrictive network environments.
-Use the `iceServers` option when creating the `Peer` instance to provide custom STUN and TURN servers:
+Use the `iceServers` option when creating the `Peer` instance to provide a list of STUN and TURN servers:

 ```js
 // create the Peer instance with custom ICE servers